Syllabus of Basic Education

 Study Kits for Exams 5-9

 The Study Kit contains required readings not owned by the CAS but for which the CAS has been granted permission to include in the Study Kit.
-Study kits for the Spring with be available in December and Study kits for Fall will be available in April.
+Study Kits will be available the first Monday in December 2015, for April 2016 exams and on the first Monday in April 2016, for October 2016 exams.
 Study Kits may be purchased from the CAS Online Store; there are NO RETURNS and NO REFUNDS.

 Online Courses 1/CA1 and 2/CA2